Leifmao/MixedMessages/README.md

 # MixedMessages
-JS script that randomly presents a famous movie one liner in console.log.
+JS script that randomly famous movie one liner into a new line and presents the line in console.log.